All Practice Exams

 10A hiring manager wants to reject a qualified candidate because they 'wouldn't fit the team culture.'
 Upon further discussion, HR learns the concern is based on the candidate's age.
 What should HR do?

-B.Support the manager's decision since cultural fit is important
+B.Support the manager's judgment, since cultural fit is a legitimate selection factor

-C.Tell the candidate the real reason for rejection so they can file a complaint
+C.Inform the candidate of the real reason so they can pursue a discrimination claim

-D.Document the manager's reason without addressing the discriminatory basis
+D.Record the stated reason as given without challenging its discriminatory basis

 Explanation: HR professionals have an ethical and legal obligation to prevent discrimination.
 Educating managers about illegal discrimination protects both the candidate's rights and the organization from liability.
 This demonstrates ethical practice and business acumen.